Data Protection Policy

 Who BWBS and University share it with and why?

-- Higher Education Statistics Agency (HESA), including for the purposes of conducting research surveys such as the National Student Survey (NSS) and in the case of graduates, the destination of Leavers from Higher Education survey
+Higher Education Statistics Agency (HESA): We may need to share your data with HESA for research surveys like the National Student Survey or the Destination of Leavers from Higher Education survey.

-The University will obtain your personal data directly from you through your application and the registration process, during your time with the University and from third parties such as UCAS, funding bodies (e.g. the Student Awards Agency for Scotland (SAAS) or similar), sponsors, partner institutions and Government departments.
+The University collects personal information from multiple sources, including directly from you when you apply and register for classes.
+Also, throughout your tenure at the University, and from third-party sources such as UCAS, funding bodies like the Student Awards Agency for Scotland, sponsors, partner institutions, and government departments.

 BWBS and The University has a series of technical and organisational measures in place to ensure that your personal data is protected and safeguarded.

-The University considers Graduation ceremonies to be public events and audio and visual images of ceremonies will be made available online (live streaming will be available only during the ceremonies).
-Names of graduands, including those graduating in absentia will be published in the graduation programme.
-Lists are also published in newspapers and there will be an opportunity to choose to be included when you enrol for your graduation.
+The University regards Graduation ceremonies as public occasions, and therefore, audio and visual recordings of the events will be accessible online (live streaming is only available during the ceremonies).
+The names of all graduands, including those graduating in absentia, will be published in the graduation program.
+Graduation lists will also be printed in newspapers, and during enrollment for graduation, you will have the option to choose whether or not you want to be included in these publications.

-The University’s Development and Alumni Office process and stores personal information relating to alumni and students.
-Alumni include graduates, former students receiving non-graduating qualifications and former exchange students.
+The University’s Development and Alumni Office processes and stores personal information relating to alumni and students.
+Alumni include graduates, former students receiving non-graduating qualifications, and former exchange students.

 The University operates CCTV systems throughout its campuses for the purposes of public safety and the prevention and detection of crime.
 The University’s CCTV Policy will be published online.

-- obtain a portable copy of data you have given to us in a commonly used electronic form and
+- Obtain a portable copy of data you have given to us in a commonly used electronic form

 - Object to certain processing of your personal data by us.